UniFi vs TP-Link Omada WiFi 7: Multi-Gig Business Comparison (2026)

 Reliability Through Real-World Deployment

 Our oldest UniFi installations date back to 2018.
 These systems continue operating reliably with regular firmware updates and minimal hardware failures.
-This seven-year track record in production environments provides confidence when recommending the platform for new clients.
+This eight-year track record in production environments provides confidence when recommending the platform for new clients.

 UniFi systems receive regular software updates that add features without requiring hardware replacement.
 A security gateway deployed in 2020 continues receiving updates that improve performance and add capabilities.
 This longevity matters for businesses planning infrastructure investments with five to seven-year service lives.